-Commodities-Gresham Partners (TAP Fund) and MLM Macro Peak-The Plan has investments in two commodities funds with distinctly different approaches.
-The Gresham TAP (Tangible Asset Program) fund is a commingled investment fund that invests in longonly, fully collateralized tangible commodity futures.
-It seeks to provide diversification to a portfolio of traditional investments through low correlation to stocks and bonds, and trades across most commodities markets.
-The MLM Macro-Peak Fund, structured as a liquid limited partnership, is a global macro strategy managed by Mount Lucas.
+Commodities-MLM Macro-Peak Fund-The MLM Macro-Peak Fund, structured as a liquid limited partnership, is a global macro strategy managed by Mount Lucas.
 This fund trades in the world's major asset classes and financial markets, including equity, global fixed income, currency, and commodity sectors following internally developed proprietary trading models.
-Both of these funds are priced at NAV on a monthly basis.
-The Gresham TAP Fund offers monthly liquidity with at least 5 days' written notice.
+This fund is priced at NAV on a monthly basis.
 The MLM Macro-Peak Fund also offers monthly liquidity with at least 10 days' written notice.
 Under the MLM Macro-Peak Fund, 90% of the cash proceeds are ordinarily paid within 10 days, with the remaining 10% balance paid within 60 days.